 Firing Week.
 Recruits finally fire live rounds with their M16-A4 rifles.
 Recruits practice firing from different distances in the sitting, standing, kneeling and prone positions.

 Team Week.
 The recruits take a short break from nonstop training to help out around the island.
 Recruits do laundry, help in supply warehouses and clean buildings around the depot before beginning the final phase of training.

 Basic Warrior Training.
 They are taught basic skills of survival in combat, such as combat marksmanship skills, land navigation and how to manuever under enemy fire.

 The recruits undergo practical application evaluations.
 They complete a combat fitness test and face the challenges of the Confidence Course for the last time.

 Recruits face the final challenges they must overcome to earn the title of Marine.
 The week begins with a physical fitness test and a written exam before the final drill evaluation.
 The recruits then face the Crucible, a final 54-hour field event that tests the recruits on the knowledge, skills and values they have been taught throughout training.
 Those who complete the final challenge are awarded their Eagle, Globe and Anchors, symbolizing their transformation from recruits to Marines.

 The new Marines are inspected by their commanding officers.
 They complete final administrative tasks on the island before their graduation ceremony.
 The new Marines get 10 days of leave before reporting to the Camp Lejeune, N.C., for additional combat training, and then to various military occupational specialty schools across the country.

-Photos and training week text taken from the Official MCRD Parris Island Website, October 2015.
-USMC photos.
+*Photos and training week text taken from the Official MCRD Parris Island Website, October 2015.
+All official USMC photos/released.